 Due to the heightened legal and regulatory scrutiny of healthcare related transactions, the issuance of Commercial Reasonableness opinions is a growing area of focus for professional advisors and consultants in the healthcare industry.
 Note that, the threshold of Commercial Reasonableness is separate and distinct from the threshold of Fair Market Value, and the consideration and analysis of one threshold does not preclude the analysis of the other threshold.
 For example, a necessary condition in order for an anticipated transaction to be Commercially Reasonable is that each element of the transaction must not exceed Fair Market Value.
 However, even in the event that each element of an anticipated transaction does not exceed Fair Market Value, the transaction may still be deemed not to be Commercially Reasonable, in that it does not meet the remaining qualitative and quantitative hurdles.

 Commercial Reasonableness opinions are informed by the evolving guidance derived from healthcare related statutes, rules, and regulatory pronouncements, as well as some minimal indications, to date, from pertinent case law.
-For example, the Department of Health and Human Services (HHS) has interpreted the term “commercially reasonable” to mean that an arrangement appears to be:

 Commercial Reasonableness Defined